5 Reasons Your Retaining Wall Failed

 Reason 4: No geogrid.
 What’s geogrid?
 Learn more here.
 The wall in the above picture was as high as 4′ in some spots, and with a 9″ deep, hollow block, it definitely should have had multiple layers of geogrid, to help recruit the retained soils to the job of retaining themselves.
 Properly used, geogrid effectively makes a retaining wall many feet thick – pretty tough to knock over a wall that massive!

 Reason 5: We didn’t build it.
 In all seriousness, if you’re building a low, decorative garden wall, you don’t need someone versed in engineered specs for earth retention to build it.
 Weekend warrior your heart out!
 But if this is a wall that’ll be 3′ or taller that you need to remain standing for years?
-Call someone who’s been successfully building these kinds of walls for more than 20 years in the Fox Valley.
+Call someone who’s been successfully building these kinds of walls for more than 20 years in Appleton and the surrounding communities.
 Call Stonehenge.
 (920)830-4550.

 And if your wall is already built but looks like it’s on it’s way to looking like the one at the top of this page?
 Give us a call – there’s not a retaining wall out there we can’t fix.